archie-bryann/superfreighters/README.md

 # superfreighters

-A Quick Node.js API for the creating an order and the verification of payments for Superfreighters
+A Quick Node.js API for the creation of an order and the verification of payments for Superfreighters made using Express.JS